-Hence, from these we can learn that our Certainty cannot be absolute which can be explained that in the Pragmaticist theory of truth we prove of our hypotheses in our relative proof-conditions available to us in time and we can prove either the truth or the falsity of them and if we cannot prove them they ate doubtful hence, upon the accepted proof-conditions those are certain.
-And thus about my proofs of the truth and falsity I am certain and abut the doubtful I can be certainly skeptic for a time unless I will be able to prove their certainly upon new proof-conditions.
-The difficulty with Wittgenstein and other neo-Kantians like Popper, Putnam, Davison and on that they considered truth as absolute and also identify it with reality which for Kant is the noumenal realm that we feel about it but cannot reach it.
-Indeed, it is interesting to see how much Wittgenstein took the phenomenalist aspect from Kant, the sensual intuition but as separated from the Transcendental Logic and Understanding and yet, without showing how we actually replace them in our real experience in Reality, we have to explain what is the relation between the inner experience of pain (or pleasure) and its natural expression of crying (or cheering) and the verbal exclamation of "I am in pain" (or "I am happy").
+Hence, from the above we learn that our certainty cannot be absolute.
+This can be explained by the pragmaticist theory of truth, according to which we prove our hypotheses in accordance with our relative proof-conditions that are available to us at the time.
+We can prove either the truth or the falsity of these hypotheses, and if we cannot prove them, they are doubtful.
+Hence, upon the accepted proof-conditions, those are certain.
+That is, about my proofs of the truth and falsity I am certain and about the doubtful I can be certainly skeptic for a time, unless I am able to prove their certainly upon new proof-conditions.
+The difficulty with Wittgenstein and other neo-Kantians, like Popper, Putnam, Davison, and so on, is that they considered truth as an absolute and also identified it with reality, which for Kant is the noumenal realm that we can feel but cannot reach.
+Indeed, it is interesting to see how much Wittgenstein took the phenomenalist aspect of Kant, the sensual intuition as separated from transcendental logic and of the understanding.
+Yet, without showing how we actually replace them in our real experience in reality, we must explain the relation between the inner experience of pain (or pleasure) and its natural expression of crying (or cheering) and the verbal exclamation “I am in pain” (or “I am happy”).

-If I say of myself that it is only from my own case that I know what the word "pain" … means--must I not say the same of other people too?
+If I say of myself that it is only from my own case that I know what the word “pain” means--must I not say the same of other people too?
 And how can I generalize the one case so irresponsibly?
-Now someone tells me that he knows what pain is only from his own case … No one can look into anyone else's box, and everyone says he knows what a beetle is only by looking at his beetle. --Here it would be quite possible for everyone to have something different in his box.
-One might even imagine such a thing constantly changing. --But suppose the word "beetle" had a use in these people's language? --If so it would not be used as the name of a thing.
+Now someone tells me that he knows what pain is only from his own case! … No one can look into anyone else's box, and everyone says he knows what a beetle is only by looking at his beetle. --Here it would be quite possible for everyone to have something different in his box.
+One might even imagine such a thing constantly changing. --But suppose the word “beetle” had a use in these people's language? --If so it would not be used as the name of a thing.
 The thing in the box has no place in the language-game at all.
-(Wittgenstein, PI: #293.)
+(Wittgenstein, PI: #293)

-The epistemological difficulty is if and how we can learn and prove that without the inner experience we cannot explain the knowledge of ourselves and the representation of Reality since they are like the Siamese Twins that we cannot know one without knowing the other one and yet this is based on the theory of truth which Kant did not have as he admitted and so also all the neo-Kantians and Wittgenstein among them (Nesher, 2007b)).
-Indeed, the Pragmaticist epistemology is based especially on Peircean semiotics and its elaboration in my epistemic logic.
-Generally, we can say that Wittgenstein as the prominent neo-Kantian, influences in different ways the philosophers of the Twenty Century as Russell, Popper, Davidson, Putnam, Hintikka, Reacher, and many more.
+The epistemological difficulty is if and how we can establish that without inner experience it is impossible to explain our knowledge of ourselves and our representation of reality, since these are like Siamese twins that cannot be known independently.
+Yet this is based on a theory of truth that was unavailable to Kant, as he admitted, and similarly unavailable to all other neo-Kantians, Wittgenstein among them (Nesher, 2007).
+Indeed, Pragmaticist epistemology is based on Peircean semiotics and its elaboration in my epistemic logic.
+Generally, we can say that Wittgenstein, as the prominent neo-Kantian, influenced in different ways the philosophers of the twentieth century, such as Russell, Popper, Davidson, Putnam, Hintikka, Reacher, and many others.

-1. In The Tractatus Logico-Philosophicus Wittgenstein Up Going After The Kantian Transcendental Subject, Formal Logic And Phenomenol World
+1. In the Tractatus Logico-Philosophicus Wittgenstein Pursues the Kantian Transcendental Subject, Formal Logic, and the Phenomenal World

 1.1.
-Wittgenstein Was Influenced by Gottlob Frege in Following Some of the Fregean Interpretations of Kant’s Epistemology in His First Critique
+Wittgenstein was Influenced by Gottlob Frege in Following Some Fregean Interpretations of Kant’s Epistemology in his First Critique